DataDog/integrations-extras/agora_analytics/README.md

 ## Overview

 Agora Analytics tracks and interprets real-time voice and video usage, quality, and performance.
-Analytics is an extension for Agora’s Voice Calling, Video Calling, and Interactive Live Streaming that helps to locate quality issues, find root causes, and fix issues to improve the end-user experience.
+Analytics is an extension for Agora's Voice Calling, Video Calling, and Interactive Live Streaming that helps to locate quality issues, find root causes, and fix issues to improve the end-user experience.

 This integration sends metrics including usage, quality, and performance data directly to your Datadog account.